White Lily (film): Plot

 Tokiko, a renowned ceramic artist, and her husband encounter Haruka, a teenage runaway, and take her into their home, where Tokiko teaches her about ceramics.
 When Tokiko's husband dies, Haruka promises to remain with her teacher and to do anything that she asks.
 They develop a lesbian relationship but Tokiko drowns her sorrows in alcohol and has a series of meaningless sexual encounters with a variety of men while Haruka can hear them in another room.

 Tokiko eventually invites Satoru, a promising young student, to be her apprentice and initiates a sexual relationship with him, even though he tells her that he has a girlfriend.
 Satoru becomes interested in Haruka, who is the same age as he is, and aggressively flirts with her.
 Tokiko catches them and angrily accuses Haruka of liking men, forcing them to have sex on the table in front of her.
 Satoru's girlfriend Akane discovers them and grabs a large kitchen knife, threatening to kill herself.
 Satoru jumps at her and she cuts him with the knife.
 She then charges at Tokiko with the knife but Haruka jumps in front of Tokiko and is stabbed in the stomach.

-At a future date, Haruka surprises Tokiko by returning to her atelier, where the two make love again.
+Six months later, Haruka surprises Tokiko by returning to her atelier, where the two make love again.